Vixeliz/VinoxLibOld/README.md

 # Vinox

 A simple 2d framework for rendering graphics in a GLESv2 context.

 Heavily inspired by [raylib](https://github.com/raysan5/raylib)

+Note: If you use glfw on wayland you must call glfwWindowHint(GLFW_ALPHA_BITS,
+0) before creating a window to prevent any transparency showing the window behind it.

 What are the goals/Ideas?
 --------------------